Our Services

 It can increase the risk of:

 If your platelet count is significantly elevated and no obvious cause is found, your doctor may investigate for this rare blood disorder.
-To help you prepare for your medical appointment and better understand if your symptoms align with this condition, you can use Ubie's free AI-powered Essential Thrombocythemia symptom checker—it takes just a few minutes and can help you have a more informed conversation with your healthcare provider.
+To help identify whether your symptoms could be related to Essential Thrombocythemia, you can use Ubie's free AI-powered symptom checker—it takes just a few minutes and provides personalized insights to discuss with your healthcare provider.

 Your platelet count is not fixed.
 It can fluctuate due to: